ratiw/vuetable-2-tutorial/doc/lesson-06.md

     $ yarn add accounting
 ```

 > We are using original accounting.js library, which is named `accounting`.
+There are other similar packages, you can pick the one the you like.

 Now, we have to import it into MyVuetable before we can use it.
 ```javascript
   // MyVuetable.vue

   <script>
   import Vuetable from 'vuetable-2/src/components/Vuetable' import accounting from 'accounting'